Arguments for nuclear abolition

 The humanitarian case

 The abolition of nuclear weapons is an urgent humanitarian necessity.
 Any use of nuclear weapons would have catastrophic consequences.
 No effective humanitarian response would be possible, and the effects of radiation on human beings would cause suffering and death many years after the initial explosion.
-Eliminating nuclear weapons – via a comprehensive treaty – is the only guarantee against their use.
+Prohibiting and completely eliminating nuclear weapons is the only guarantee against their use.

 Even if a nuclear weapon were never again exploded over a city, there are intolerable effects from the production, testing and deployment of nuclear arsenals that are experienced as an ongoing personal and community catastrophe by many people around the globe.
-This humanitarian harm too must inform and motivate efforts to outlaw nuclear weapons.
+This humanitarian harm, too, must inform and motivate efforts to outlaw and eradicate nuclear weapons.

 “Nuclear weapons are unique in their destructive power, in the unspeakable human suffering they cause, in the impossibility of controlling their effects in space and time, and in the threat they pose to the environment, to future generations, and indeed to the survival of humanity.” – International Committee of the Red Cross, 2010